Who is eligible for health coverage?

 - You have agreed between yourselves to be responsible for each other’s welfare.

-Note: Outside of the Open Enrollment month of November, you must be within 60 days of meeting the six-month co-residency requirement to add the domestic partner as a qualifying event
+Note: Outside of the Open Enrollment month of November, there must be a qualifying event within the past 60 days in order to add a domestic partner to coverage (e.g., involuntary loss of coverage, birth, meeting the six-month co-residency requirement, etc.)

-Employees much complete the Domestic Partner Affidavit, along with the Medical/Dental enrollment form, and send them to DHR.Benefits@vermont.gov
+Employees must complete the Domestic Partner Affidavit, along with the Medical/Dental enrollment form, and send them to DHR.Benefits@vermont.gov

 An annual Open Enrollment period is a time when you can switch medical plans and/or add dependents to your plan without a qualifying event (e.g., birth, marriage, loss of health coverage).
 You may cancel coverage or remove a dependent from your medical plan any time during the year.